fugabi/dictionary-site/README.md

 The README for [convert-websters][convertWebsters] gives a description of my inspiration for this project.

+A live version of the site is at [http://dictionary.parksdigital.com/][liveSite].

 ## Building

 I use [Hammer for Mac][hammerForMac] to build the site, but it probably wouldn't